eleven-am/db-migrator/README.md

 ## Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Contribution guidelines are coming soon.

 ## License